Flexible working: the law and best practice

 Introducing a flexible working policy

 You should inform and consult your employees before you introduce a flexible working policy.
-This may help them understand how flexible working arrangements may impact on your business.
+This may help them understand how flexible working arrangements may impact your business.

 When planning to implement a flexible working policy, you will need to consider the following: